Joel Joffe, Baron Joffe

-Life and career
+Early life and education

 Born in Johannesburg, South Africa, to the Joffe family.
 His mother was born in Mandatory Palestine and his father was born in Lithuania, Joffe grew up in a Jewish household before being sent to a Catholic boarding school.
+He was educated at the University of Witwatersrand (BCom, LLB 1955).

+Career

-He was educated at the University of Witwatersrand (BCom, LLB 1955), and worked as a human rights lawyer 1958–65, including as defence attorney of the leadership of the ANC at the 1963-4 Rivonia Trial, helping to represent Nelson Mandela and his co-defendants.
+He worked as a human rights lawyer 1958–65, including as defence attorney of the leadership of the ANC at the 1963-4 Rivonia Trial, helping to represent Nelson Mandela and his co-defendants.

 He married the artist Vanetta Pretorius in 1962 and moved with her to the United Kingdom in 1965 after being refused entry to Australia as he was considered "undesirable".
 Once in the UK he worked in the financial services industry, setting up Hambro Life Assurance with Sir Mark Weinberg as well as in the voluntary sector.

 Joffe chaired the Swindon and Marlborough Health Authority and the Ridgeway Hospital and was a member of The Royal Commission on the Care of the Elderly.
 He was associated with Oxfam in various roles between 1982 and 2001, including being its Chair 1995–2001.
-He was a trustee of many different charities and actively pursued a range of charitable activities through the Joffe Charitable Trust Joffe Charitable Trust which he set up with his wife Vanetta in 1968.
+He was a trustee of many different charities and actively pursued a range of charitable activities through the Joffe Charitable Trust which he set up with his wife Vanetta in 1968.